 This one is similar to the previous property, but in reverse gear.
 If two numbers with the same base are divided, their exponents are subtracted from each other.

 Whoa, how'd that exponent just decide to go outside the log?
 Expo just doesn't care 'bout anyone now, it seems.
 Zip, zoom, fly—it's time for exponent mode.
 Imagine the following situation:

 If we cube each side, this is what would go down:

 (102)3 = 1003

-The power of 3 on the right side is n in both the logarithmic and exponential form.
-All you have to remember here is that when you raise an exponent to another exponent, you can multiply them:
+The power of 3 on the right side is like n in the "exponent in log" rule.
+All you need to remember here is that when you raise an exponent to another exponent, you can multiply them:

 102 × 3 = 1003

 106 = 1003